African dwarf frog care guide

 Care and keeping in a tank

-To keep african dwarf frog successfully you’ll need a tank with water of medium hardness and pH within the range of 6,5-7,8.
-Like all amphibians this frog is cold-blooded and that’s why its metabolism doesn’t depend on the external temperature.
+To successfully keep African dwarf frogs, it’s essential to maintain a tank with water that has medium hardness and a pH within the range of 6.5 to 7.8.
+Like all amphibians, these frogs are cold-blooded, meaning their metabolism is influenced by the external temperature.

-In the wild lives in small puddles and bogs with easily warmed and not always clean water.
-Correspondingly, they also prefer to have warm water in a tank – not less than 20 (68 °F), but 24 °C (75 °F) is even better.
-If the african dwarf frog is kept in cold water it’s more prone to various diseases.
+In the wild, African dwarf frogs thrive in small puddles and bogs with easily warmed, sometimes unclean water.
+Therefore, it’s crucial to provide warm water in captivity, ideally not less than 20 °C (68 °F), with 24 °C (75 °F) being even more favorable.
+If kept in colder water, they become more susceptible to various diseases.

 Feeding